mtakemoto/fonts/README.md

 # Font Collection
-A collection of nice open source fonts for development and design
+> A collection of nice open source fonts for development and design
+> Also includes edited powerline fonts

-Install scripts sourced from [https://github.com/powerline/fonts]
+Install scripts sourced from https://github.com/powerline/fonts